 NumPy provides a function called

-The number of nodes and edges are consistent with the documentation of the dataset.
+The node and edge counts are consistent with the documentation of the dataset.

 Now we can check whether this dataset has the characteristics of a small world graph: high clustering and low path lengths.

 In Section ?? we wrote a function to compute

 But for larger graphs, they are both too slow, taking time proportional to n k2, where n is the number of nodes and k is the number of neighbors each node is connected to.